ryanbreed/resume/README.md

 sector entities.

 ## Education
-### Global Policy Studies - On Hiatus
-University of Texas at Austin LBJ School of Public Affairs (2012–2014)
+University of Texas at Austin LBJ School of Public Affairs - Global Policy Studies (2012–2014)

-### Bachelor of Science in Molecular Genetics
+University of Rochester - Bachelor of Science in Molecular Genetics 1997
-University of Rochester 1997

 ## Experience
 ### Principal, Critical Infrastructure Security